cfree3/curtisfree.com/_posts/2012-03-24-convert_gnome_terminal_colors_x_resources.md

 The default terminal in GNOME is, as you might have guessed, [GNOME Terminal](http://library.gnome.org/users/gnome-terminal/stable/).
-[Issues with VTE](http://climagic.org/bugreports/libvte-scrollback-written-to-disk.html) aside, GNOME terminal is great; and I still use it often on some machines.
+[Issues with VTE](http://climagic.org/bugreports/libvte-scrollback-written-to-disk.html) aside, GNOME Terminal is great; and I still use it often on some machines.
 When I used Ubuntu, the default color scheme in GNOME Terminal was the "Linux console" theme (which, I imagine, is designed to mimic the default colors of a [VT](https://en.wikipedia.org/wiki/Virtual_terminal) in Linux).